wikimedia/mediawiki-extensions-MassMessage/README.md

     $wgMassMessageWikiAliases = array( 'foo-old.example.org' => 'foowiki' );

-An mapping of domain names to their database name.
+A mapping of domain names to their database name.
 Useful if you have moved or renamed a wiki and need previous input lists to continue working.

 Messages are delivered using the [job queue](https://www.mediawiki.org/wiki/Manual:Job_queue).
 It is recommended that you set up a cron job to empty the queue rather than relying on web requests.
-You can view how many MassMessage jobs are still queued by visiting `Special:Version` on your wiki.
+You can view how many MassMessage jobs are still queued by visiting `Special:Statistics` on your wiki (under "Other statistics" in the table).

 ## Usage

-Messages are delivered using Special:MassMessage, and can be used by anyone with the `massmessage` userright, which is given to the sysop group by default.
+Messages are delivered using **Special:MassMessage**, and can be used by anyone with the `massmessage` userrights, which is given to the sysop group by default.

 You will be allowed to preview how your message will look, after which a "Submit" button will appear.